VRConservation/fbabook/_build/html/_sources/funding.md

 The Forest Business Alliance will continue to add new projects to the Business and Workforce Development funding analysis database as applications are submitted and awards granted.
 We recommend the following:

 - More accurate project locations, e.g., latitude/longitude points should be added to reflect where the funding is directed and look at the relationship between forest health and wood products businesses.
-- As more projects are funded through subsequent grant rounds how do the funding success rates change geographically?
+- As more projects are funded through subsequent grant rounds, how do the funding success rates change geographically?
 - More analysis is needed to determine the reasons for the county and regional differences.
 Is it organizational and business capacity?
 Is it more related to capabilities to create strong projects and proposals?
-Could it be something more pervasive such as regional economic differences or available institutional support for potential applicants?
+Could it be something more pervasive, such as regional economic differences or available institutional support for potential applicants?
 - Given the need for wildfire mitigation in the state, the bottleneck of processing biomass in a sustainable manner, and the mismatch in requested vs. funded businesses, we highly recommend the state consider increasing funding for this valuable program.

 ## Data